cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 Mnemonic with 1st account: cosmos1fyv2j2zuxesrjaqev0vtckys528wnx459e3c0d
 ```

-Keep this address for convenience, although it is not necessary as you can always have CosmJs recalculate it from the mnemonic.
-Away from prying eyes, look into the file to confirm it contains your 24 words.
+Keep this address for convenience.
+You can always have CosmJs recalculate it from the mnemonic.
+Away from prying eyes, examine the file to confirm it contains your 24 words.

 <HighlightBox type="warn">